Logan Indoor Sports Centre

 There may be increased frequency of trucks and machinery onsite, on Democracy Way and around the car park during the demolition.

-Traffic management measures will be in place, and the contractor will try to reduce traffic from the demolition site between peak times (7:00am to 8:30am and 4:00pm to 5:30pm).
-These details will be confirmed with the successful contractor.
+Traffic management measures will be in place, and the contractor will try to reduce traffic from the demolition site between peak times.

 Will I still be able to get in and out of my property?